 “I appreciate him for that day, and he could embrace you like you knew him for years and could talk to you like he knew you for years,” said Williams, who still has his copy of Lewis’s signed memoir.

-When the church attendees, who included Nassau County Legislator Delia Deriggi-Whitton and State Assemblyman Charles Lavine, approached him afterward to chat or pose for photos, William recalled, Lewis engaged every one.
+When the church attendees, who included Nassau County Legislator Delia Deriggi-Whitton and State Assemblyman Charles Lavine, approached him afterward to chat or pose for photos, Williams recalled, Lewis engaged every one.

 Lavine met Lewis a second time in 2017, at an event at SUNY Old Westbury.
 Lavine said that his conversation with Lewis that day was one he will never forget.